MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P0-Getting-Started/content.md

 - Use the Cocos2D physics engine
 - Load levels from CCB files
 - Use the timeline for sprite frame and key frame animations
-- Make a game that is compatible on both iPhone and iPad
+- Make a game that is compatible with both iPhone and iPad

 #The finished product